salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 ```

 #### Separation of Concern
 Dynamic imports hint metadata gathering happens during component compilation.
 An invariant of this process is that the metadata collection will **not** fail due to a bad hint.
-This could be due to a hint not following specified grammar or not using a well understood hint value.
+This could be due to a hint not following specified grammar.

 Additional validation and post processing of the gathered metadata is out of the scope of this RFC.
 That logic will be the responsibility of the application framework that consumes the metadata.

 Similarly, static analysis of dynamic import hints can be handled by linting module code.
-For example, on salesforce platform, allowed hint keys might be restricted to only `@salesforce` scoped specifiers.
+For example, on the salesforce platform, allowed hint keys might be restricted to only `@salesforce` scoped specifiers.
 The hint values will be validated based on the relevant value for the specifier.
 An ESLint rule will enforce this restriction via the [eslint-plugin-lwc](https://github.com/salesforce/eslint-plugin-lwc).

 ### Reasons
 The hint syntax in the form of a comment was selected for the following reasons: